Rose Thorogood

 Teresa Abaurrea

-Teresa joins us from the University of St. Andrews (Scotland) where she worked for several years as a project manager and research technician.
-Teresa is interested in understanding how cuckoo chicks adapt to being raised in different host-species nests, and whether female cuckoos can ‘prime’ their offspring’s begging signals to best match the individual rearing conditions provided by host ‘parents’.
-She is studying this topic in redstarts, the main cuckoo-host in Finland, by measuring and manipulating carotenoid availability and cuckoo begging signals.
-She has received grants from the Societas pro Fauna et Flora Fennica and the Finnish Cultural Foundation, and a university doctoral salary from the LUOVA Wildlife biology doctoral programme.
-Teresa is co-supervised by Robert Thomson (UCT, South Africa).
+I joined from the University of St. Andrews (Scotland) where I worked for several years as a project manager and research technician.
+I am interested in understanding how cuckoo chicks adapt to being raised in different host-species nests, and whether female cuckoos can ‘prime’ their offspring’s begging signals to best match the individual rearing conditions provided by host ‘parents’.
+I am studying this topic in redstarts, the main cuckoo-host in Finland, by measuring and manipulating carotenoid availability and cuckoo begging signals.
+I have received grants from the Societas pro Fauna et Flora Fennica and the Finnish Cultural Foundation, and a university doctoral salary from the LUOVA Wildlife biology doctoral programme.
+I am co-supervised by Robert Thomson (UCT, South Africa).

 Nora Bergman